-Ken is Deputy President and Honorary Treasurer of the Institution of Chemical Engineers.
+Ken is Deputy President and Honorary Treasurer of the Institution of Chemical Engineers (IChemE).

 He chairs the UK’s Control of Major Hazards (COMAH) Strategic Forum, which is the joint industry/regulator group tasked with raising standards and improving the effectiveness of major hazard legislation.

 Ken’s extensive international career included being CEO of Refining NZ and responsibility for Shell’s UK refining and petrochemical operations.
 He is a past President of UK Petroleum Industry Association and chaired the joint industry/regulator task force in the wake of the Buncefield terminal explosion.
-He was one of the founding members of the New Zealand Business Leaders’ Heath and Safety Forum.
+He was one of the founding members of the New Zealand Business Leaders’ Health and Safety Forum.
 More recently, he chaired the “Midstream Oil Sector Government and Industry Task Force”, which considered ways of improving the resilience and viability of the UK refining and fuel import sectors following the recent government review.
 He is an Honorary Fellow of North Tec – Tai Tokerau Wananga for his services to the wider community.
 Ken will discuss the global perspective on chemical engineering to the Australasian community at Chemeca 2018.